-Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
+I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Rival blasters are generally quite powerful, often have quite intimidating looks, typically offer a smooth firing mechanism, and come in various shapes and sizes.
+Rival blasters are generally quite powerful, often have intimidating looks, typically offer a smooth firing mechanism, and come in various shapes and sizes.

-In this article, I am going to share what I believe are the nine best Nerf Rival blasters, and I will also run you through the ins and outs of the Rival series.
+In this article, I am going to share what I believe are the nine best Nerf Rival guns, and I will also explain what the Rival series is all about.

 Top 9 Nerf Rival Blasters: